miguel-altamirano/claude-follow-up-email-skill/README.md

-Here's the full corrected README, ready to paste: markdown# Follow-up Email for Claude

 Train Claude on your post-call follow-up email style once.
 Then draft new follow-ups in your voice after every customer meeting.

 Works in **Claude Code** and **Claude Cowork**.
 Reads your calls from Granola, your past emails from Gmail.
 Drafts go to Gmail Drafts — nothing is sent without your approval.